Mehgaon Assembly constituency

 Mehgaon Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
-This constituency came into existence in 1951, as Gohad Mehgaon, one of the 79 Vidhan Sabha constituencies of the erstwhile Madhya Bharat state.
+This constituency came into existence in 1951, as Gohad Mehgaon, one of the 230 Vidhan Sabha constituencies of the erstwhile Madhya Bharat Madhya Pradesh state.

 Overview

 Mehgaon (constituency number 12) is one of the 5 Vidhan Sabha constituencies located in Bhind district.
 This constituency covers the entire Mehgaon tehsil and part of Raun tehsil.

 Mehgaon is part of Bhind Lok Sabha constituency along with seven other Vidhan Sabha constituencies, namely, Ater, Bhind, Lahar and Gohad in this district and Sewda, Bhander and Datia in Datia district.